 Terminating Parental Rights

 The state of Florida recognizes that it is generally best for a child to grow up with the influence of both parents.
 Thus, it is difficult for a person’s parental rights to be terminated.
 But in some situations, termination is appropriate.
-A Palm Beach family law attorney can help you if you have an issue with parental rights.
+A West Palm Beach family law attorney can help you if you have an issue with parental rights.

 In Florida, parents, meaning natural mothers and biological fathers, have rights regarding their children.
 This includes the right to make parenting decisions, such as healthcare or schooling decisions, the right to spend time with the child, and the right to decide who can see the child.
 Generally, parents have the right to make these decisions.
 But in some cases, the court steps in and terminates parental rights.